 Mention grammar and most people think “rules.”
 And that makes sense since we were taught the rules in school.
 But is that all there is to grammar?

 Although grammar does have rules, these rules help us communicate effectively.
 Grammar is the structure of a language, and the rules are the visible and obvious elements of that structure.

 How Does the Dictionary Define Grammar?

-If the thesaurus wasn?t much help, it was time to turn to the dictionary.
-So I grabbed my 2,100-page Webster?s New Universal Unabridged Dictionary, a book I have had for at least 30 years.
+Since the thesaurus wasn’t much help, I turned to the dictionary.
+I picked up my 2,100-page Webster’s New Universal Unabridged Dictionary, a book I have had for at least 30 years.
 The pages are yellowing, but I can’t afford the 20-volume Oxford English Dictionary or the 2-volume Oxford with accompanying magnifying glass, so I treasure it.

 Then combine it with number 3:

 So grammar is the structure of a language.
-Many people think grammar is simply about rules, but knowing why the rules exist and what you can do with them is just as important.
+Many people think it is simply about rules, but knowing why the rules exist and what you can do with them is just as important.

 A few other words caught my interest:

 - Grammarian: “one who teacher or writes upon grammar”

 - Grammarianism: “the strict observance of grammatical rules; pedantry“